 When you wake up, make sure to flip on America's highest-rated cable news morning show, hosted by Steve Doocy, Ainsley Earhardt and Brian Kilmeade.

-Catch up on the latest headlines and see lots of interviews - from the hard-hitting sit-downs with political figures to the super-fun chats with celebs.
+Catch up on the latest headlines with Jillian Mele and see lots of interviews - from the hard-hitting sit-downs with political figures to the super-fun chats with celebs.

-It's always unpredictable on the curvy couch.
-But one thing we know for sure is that mornings are always #BetterWithFriends.
+It's always unpredictable, but one thing we know for sure is that mornings are always #BetterWithFriends.